 Reticulum is a per-packet encrypted mesh network that flood routes only one kind of packet, called an announce.
 Announces tell each node in the network the “next hop” to get to every other node on the network.
 Everything else is routed along a single path determined by those “next hops,” resulting in very efficient routing overall.

-A Transport Node is a destination that is set to route data via a single configuration option.
-Not all destinations route traffic because this requires exponentially increasing bandwidth and decreased reliability in larger networks just to support Transport Nodes that will never route anything.
-Reticulum can technically work without Transport Nodes, but only directly connected destinations are able to communicate without them.
+A Transport Node is an otherwise standard node that is set to route data via a single configuration option.
+Not all nodes route traffic because this wastes bandwidth and decreases the reliability of larger networks just to support Transport Nodes that will never route anything.
+Reticulum can technically work without Transport Nodes, but only directly connected nodes are able to communicate without them.

-An Interface is a connection over any medium between two or more destinations.
+An Interface is a connection over any medium between two or more nodes.

 And finally Identities represent any kind of verifiable identity of a person, machine control interface, or sensor.
 Identities are used to create multiple destinations cryptographically linked to that identity.